Introduction

 Mapping engine is a component to convert data from one format to another, e.g. from GameBus JSON data to FHIR JSON data.

 Google HCLS Data Harmonization is used as the mapping engine of GameBus FHIR layer.
-The engine supports transformation between any two formats or schemas by configuring mapping rules.
-The mapping rules can be configured using protobuf format or Whistle Data Transformation Language that will be automatically transpiled to protobuf.
-Because of that, we use Google Whistle or GW to refer to this mapping engine.
+The engine supports transformation between any two formats or schemas by configuring mapping rules (or mapping configs).

 • FHIR web server

-FHIR web server is the server to provide the capabilities FHIR REST API.
+FHIR web server is the server to provide the capabilities of FHIR REST API.

 HAPI FHIR framework is used to add these capabilities to GameBus FHIR layer.
 With this framework, a HAPI FHIR plain server was created and some resource providers were defined to serve up FHIR resources, e.g. Patient and Observation.